Darksel0/ddos/README.md

 very important: attack webpage must active dont change browser tab

 if you active other tab in browser  the attack  stops

+I have obfuscated the codes to hide the exploit attack method